Viewpoint and Approach

 Frequently when LTC Medi-Cal eligibility issues are explained and/or the rules are documented, clearly, the parties involved are then able to agree easily on a Care Plan, for the benefit of the patient.
 This resolution of EOL (End Of Life) care issues can often create family harmony.

-Using a neutral communicator serve as an expert witness about pre-need LTC Medi-Cal planning can be helpful to ALL parties, whether in Court, at a family meeting, or at a Care Plan conference.
+Using a neutral communicator to serve as an Expert Witness about pre-need LTC Medi-Cal planning can be helpful to ALL parties, whether in Court, at a family meeting, or at a Care Plan conference.

 Each case is different because each family is different, and each patient’s own special needs are different and unique.